 Primary Statute of Limitations in California

-For example, if a car accident instantly killed a victim, the surviving family members would have two years from the date of the accident to file a claim.
+For example, if a car accident instantly killed a victim, the surviving family members might have two years from the date of the accident to file a claim.
 On the other hand, imagine an accident that caused a serious brain injury and the victim remained in a coma for a full year before they passed away.
 The family would calculate the deadline to file the lawsuit from the date of death, not the date of the accident that caused the injuries that eventually led to death.

 Medical Malpractice